horchi/linux-homectld/README.md

 Check from a remote PC if connection works a webpage with the content `It Works!` will be displayed

-## Installation of the p4d daemon:
+## Installation of the poold daemon:
 ### install the build dependencies
 ```
 apt install build-essential libssl-dev libxml2-dev libcurl4-openssl-dev libssl-dev libmariadbclient-dev libmariadb-dev-compat wiringpi